justin-schroeder/vue-playground/vue-advanced-workshop/01_reactivity.md

   know how to describe it to others

 ### 01-04 Challenge 2: Dependency Tracker - My Description
+The purpose of this exercise is to see how write a function such that when it is called, the function that is calling the function is accessed.

-The purpose of this exercise is to create a Pub/Sub class `Dep`, which lets you add functions to call and then later call them.
+This exercise creates a Pub/Sub class `Dep`, which lets you add functions to call and then later call them.

-This will be a special purpose Pub/Sub class `Dep` such that after `dep = new Dep()`, when `dep.depend()` is called within a function `foo`, the `dep` instance should store a reference to function `foo` and know how to call it. `dep` then contains a collection of functions that it knows how to call.
-Then if you call `dep.notify()`, it calls all of the functions.
+This is a special purpose Pub/Sub class `Dep` that after `dep = new Dep()`, when `dep.depend()` is called within a function `foo`, `dep` should know about `foo`, and each function you call it within is added to a collection of functions.
+Then if you call `dep.notify()`, it calls all the functions.

-To test this class we will create a function `autorun(update)`, where `update` is a reference to a function.
+To test this class we create a function `autorun(update)`, where `update` is a reference to a function.
 It should behave like this: